 I have always been one to tell stories.
 From a young age, I have loved creating narratives and reciting what I had created in my mind to enthrall others.
 Sometimes that was an incredible experience and sometimes less so, but it never dampened my need to write and create a world others could lose themselves in and enjoy and hopefully learn.

 When I first set foot in the Four Corners area of the United Sates, I fell in love with the land and knew I had to create a world of characters that would inhabit it.
-My first goal for my first novel, Navajo Wind, was to gain representation; six weeks ago that became a reality.
-My second goal was to become a published author; as of today, that goal has been realized by signing a contract with a publishing house.
-My third goal will be moving to the southwest to immerse myself in the land and its people so I can gain a deeper and more spiritual connection.
-My wife and I have discussed this, and it will become a forgone certainty most likely next year.
-We plan to move to Santa Fe.
+My first goal for my first novel, Navajo Wind, was to gain representation; that became a reality.
+My second goal was to become a published author; that goal has been realized by signing a contract with Blackstone publishing.
+My third goal will be moving to the southwest to immerse myself in the land and the Navajo Indians and their culture so I can gain a deeper and more spiritual connection.
+My wife and I have discussed this, and we will likely next year.
+We plan to move to Santa Fe, New Mexico.

 To those of you who wish to follow my incredible journey, please sign up for my publishing updates so you can be sure to keep up on the latest information and pre-order autographed copies when they are availible.
 I am astounded by the amount of people who have visited this website in the 3 short months it has been active, and I thank my many subscribers who have helped turn my dream into a reality!